Susmitha-Gorikapudi/Susmitha-Gorikapudi/README.md

-- 👋 Hi, I’m @susmitha-gorikapudi, a passionate developer and coding enthusiast
+- 👋 Hi, I’m @susmitha-gorikapudi, a passionate developer and coding enthusiast.
 - 👀 I’m interested in Building innovative solutions.
-- 🌱 I’m currently learning DSA with Java
+- 🌱 I’m currently learning DSA with Java.
-- 💞️ I’m looking to collaborate on Machine Learning and AI experiments
+- 💞️ I’m looking to collaborate on Machine Learning and AI experiments.
 - 📫 How to reach me : Email:susmithagorikapudi12@gmail.com

 <!---